defano/wyldcard/README.md

 #### The selection container

 The active selection of text within a field or the message box can be used as a container.
 When mutating the selection, the selected text changes making the modified text the active selection.

+Modern windowing systems typically allow multiple selections of text (in different fields, for example).
+When multiple selections of text exist, `the selection` will refer to the last selection made.

 For example,